smithy-lang/smithy-rs/design/src/rfcs/rfc0015_user_friendly_configurable_connectors.md

 ### `get_or_create_client<E>`

 Smithy Clients are created lazily.
-If a user never makes a request, than no clients get created.
+If a user never makes a request, then no clients get created.
 If they only make `HTTP/1.1` requests, then only an `HTTP/1.1` is ever created.
 When users call `send()` on an Operation, that in turn calls this method.
 Here's what the implementation could look like:

 ```rust
 pub async fn get_or_create_client<E>(